-- Average Lifespan: 13-16 years
+- Average Lifespan: 12-16 years

 - Registered?: other

-Chiweenie Breed Profile
+Chiweenie Dog Breed Information

 Did You Know?

-Proper socialization and training is important for any dog breed and is certainly important for a Chiweenie.
-These small dogs can easily become spoiled, overprotective, and prone to aggressive behavior if they are not socialized and/or are poorly trained.
+Proper socialization and training are important for any dog breed and are certainly important for a Chiweenie.
+These small dogs can easily become spoiled, overprotective, and even prone to aggressive behavior if they are not socialized and/or are poorly trained.

 Chiweenies are highly adaptable dogs.
-They do well in apartments as well as larger homes.
-They tend to do best in warmer and moderate climates.
+Provided they get enough daily attention and exercise, they do well in apartments as well as larger homes.
+With some of the dog breeds that hate winter as parents, these little dogs tend to do best in warmer and moderate climates.

 As with most dog breeds, they are sensitive to extreme heat and cold.
-Due to their small size, you may need to bundle them up in the winter to help keep them warm.
-So, having some good winter dog products on hand is a good idea.
+Due to their small size and short coat, you may need to bundle them up in the winter to help keep them warm.
+Having some good winter dog products on hand is a good idea.

-Annual visits to the vet and proper care can help maintain proper nutrition and reduce preventable diseases.
+Regular visits to the vet and proper care can help maintain proper nutrition and reduce preventable diseases.
 Because they tend to be longer than they are tall, back problems will likely be unavoidable, especially as your Chiweenie reaches their senior years.

 The Chiweenie tends to be a moderately trainable dog breed.
 Although they thrive on attention and affection and are eager to please, they can also be quite stubborn.
-They can be a good fit for dog owners of all experience levels, but first-time owners may want to enroll in puppy training and obedience classes.
+They can be a good fit for owners of all experience levels, but first-time owners may want to enroll in puppy training classes.

 Generally, it’s a good idea to get your dog used to having their nails, ears, and mouth handled as a puppy.
 This can make ongoing grooming a much easier process throughout their life.
 Plus, if it’s kept a positive experience, it can become a bonding activity that your Chiweenie looks forward to!